Headings (Titles) in PowerPoint

 Headings in PowerPoint are Titles.
 A title is needed on every slide in your deck.
 These titles help organize content in a way that allows users to quickly navigate and locate relevant information.
 Properly using titles ensures your digital content is structured and easy to interpret.
 Take the guesswork out of whether your titles are accessible or not.
 Use the template below with Titles that are already digitally accessible.

-Use Headings in Word
+Use Titles in PowerPoint

 Best Practices